-As a guide only, trail riding once a fortnight for a couple hours you can expect to get a years wear from one pair of boots – so while they may seem pricey at first, when compared with shoeing over the same period of time they work out extremely cheap, even more so if you undertake a course to learn to trim and maintain the hooves yourself, getting a professional in occasionally to check your work.
+As a guide only, using boots for a few hours each week you can expect to get a years wear from one pair of boots – so while they may seem pricey at first, when compared with shoeing over the same period of time they work out extremely cheap, even more so if you undertake a course to learn to trim and maintain the hooves yourself, getting a professional in occasionally to check your work if you need.

 Don’t hesitate to contact us if you have any questions.

 CLICK HERE to see in full screen mode.
 Use your browser back button to return here.

 Do your horses have a hay belly and yet you feel you hardly feed them anything?
 Here is a very interesting article written by Dr Eleanor Kellon which might help to explain why.
 Click on Let them Eat Hay

 Have you thought about the impact of Climate Change on your horse and his environment?
 HorseSA facilitated a very informative workshop in 2012, published in the link below.
 There was also an article about it in the RIRDC Newsletter (link below also).
 As time goes on there will be much more to come on the subject – links will be added.

 Check this link for further workshops/developments HorseSA – Future Proof your Horse